Search Railroad Sites For:

 by Chris Guenzler

-Following an excellent Continental Breakfast at the South Branch Inn, we checked out and drove to the Potomac Eagle Scenic Railroad parking lot just to the north of Romney, West Virginia.
-Here I got the tickets for today's trip before I walked back across the track to the highway to get the train's consist.
+Following an excellent continental breakfast at the South Branch Inn, we checked out and drove to the Potomac Eagle Scenic Railroad parking lot just north of Romney, West Virginia.
+Here I bought the tickets for today's trip and then walked back across the tracks to the highway to get the train's consist.

 View of our train set.